Crow's Nest

 Third-Party Panels

 Community-created panels live in ~/.crow/panels/.
-Each panel is a directory or JS file.
-The Crow's Nest scans this directory on startup and registers any valid panels.
-Third-party panels receive the same { db, layout, appRoot } context as built-in panels.
-The appRoot path points to the Crow source root, which panels can use for dynamic imports of shared components (e.g., logos.js, components.js).
+Each panel is a single JS file named <id>.js (an optional companion <id>-routes.js file can register extra routes).
+Panel IDs must match [a-zA-Z0-9][a-zA-Z0-9_-]{0,63}; anything else is rejected at load time.
+The Crow's Nest loads the panels listed in ~/.crow/panels.json on startup and registers any valid ones.
+Third-party panels receive the same { db, layout, appRoot, lang } context as built-in panels.
+The appRoot path points to the Crow source root, which panels can use for dynamic imports of shared components (e.g., logos.js, components.js); lang is the operator's dashboard language (en/es).

 Enable panels in ~/.crow/panels.json (a JSON array of panel IDs):